001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 # Secure Runtime Architecture

-PS is not intended to rely on prompt instructions as its security boundary.
+APS is not intended to rely on prompt instructions as its security boundary.

 The system is designed around a separate trusted runtime responsible for enforcing objectives, authority, resource limits, state transitions, and adaptive-standard constraints.